Started Skydiving: 1993

 Education: Business with Major in Accounting

-Hobbies: Skydiving, hiking, exploring, traveling, yoga, biking, running, climbing, surfing, photography, filming.
+Hobbies: Skydiving, hiking, skiing, yoga, biking, running, surfing, photography, traveling and hanging out with my kid.

 Container: UPT Micron